-The \mods component rendering the \qqmn interpretable because each univariate shape function is parameterised by a neural network through a series of linear transformations, as done with NAM.
-The main difference between \qqmn and NAM is that each feature is initially weighted using the attention weights $\bm{F}$, which will be shown to improve predictive performance considerably.
-To achieve this, we introduce \anblong{} (\anb) to each module (see Fig.~\ref{fig: architecture}\myfour) to learn the weights based on the inputs factored by the attention weights and shifted by a bias.
-For each module, Xavier Initialisation \cite{Glorot2010XavierInit} initialises the biases (to zeros) and weights at each layer.
+The \mods component renders the \qqmn interpretable because each univariate shape function is parameterised by a NN through a series of linear transformations, as done with NAM.
+The main difference between \qqmn and NAM is that each feature is initially weighted using the attention weights $\bm{F}$.
+This will be shown to improve predictive performance considerably compared to NAM.
+To achieve feature weighting, we introduce \anblong{} (\anb) to each module (see Fig.~\ref{fig: architecture} \myfour ).
+The objective is to learn the weights based on the inputs factored by the attention weights and shifted by a bias.
+For each module, Xavier Initialisation \cite{Glorot2010XavierInit} sets the biases (to zeros) and weights at each layer.
 The previously-computed attention weights for the selected features, $\bm{F}$, are then multiplied by the initialised weights, $\bm{W}_\text{init}$, as in \eqref{eq: anb1}.
-Finally, the ReLU activation function is applied to each \anb for each scalar input $x$, as shown in \eqref{eq: anb2}.
-In practice, \anb is applied in the first layer of each module (Linear 1 in Fig.~\ref{fig: architecture}\mythree), so each $\bm{F_i}$ can be used directly.
-These individual networks are then trained jointly with the \rnn and \afs components using back-propagation, below.
+Finally, the ReLU activation function is applied to each \anb for each scalar input from $x$, as in \eqref{eq: anb2}.
+In practice, \anb is applied to the first layer of each module (Fig.~\ref{fig: architecture} \myfour , Linear 1) so each $\bm{F_i}$ can be used directly.
+The modular networks are then trained jointly with the \rnn and \afs components using back-propagation, as follows.